 – futures options contracts are more complicated than stock options.
 Here’s why …

 Currency Futures Options

-– more flexible, less risky than currency futures contracts
+– more flexible, and less risky than currency futures contracts

 Gold Options Trading

 If you’re into gold options trading, you have a choice of alternative methods for doing it.
 Gold futures options, gold ETFs or binary options on gold.
-Each have their own unique features and risks.
+Each has its own unique features and risks.

 Precious Metals ETF